kjosib/booze-tools/docs/Context Free Error Recovery.md

 Ideally, do this without sacrificing much table compression or speed.

 One possible avenue is that the error matrix can be compressed separately, perhaps using row-column equivalence classes.
+In fact the latest version of the accompanying software does something along these lines.

 ## Making the Smarter Mechanism Fast